10 Unforgettable Customer Service Stories

 Even though he’s a longtime customer of the steakhouse, Shankman admits that he had no expectations when he sent out the tweet.
 After all, who ever heard of steak on wheels?!

 To Shankman’s utter disbelief, one of Morton’s staff drove 23 miles to the airport to greet him with a full meal:

 “He proceeds to tell me that he’d heard I was hungry, and inside is a 24 oz.
 Porterhouse steak, an order of Colossal Shrimp, a side of potatoes, one of Morton’s famous round things of bread, two napkins, and silverware.”–Peter Shankman

-One of the most interesting things about Shankman’s story is that he admits that this “stunt” was meant to be out of the ordinary ... and that’s completely OK.
+One of the most interesting things about Shankman’s story is that he admits that this “stunt” was meant to be out of the ordinary ... and that’s completely okay.

 “Customer service isn’t about telling people how awesome you are, it’s about creating stories that do the talking for you.”

-This is a stellar example of doing exactly that, and Morton’s deserves all of the attention they received (and more) for making it happen.
+This is a stellar example of doing exactly that, and Morton’s deserves all of the attention it received (and more) for making it happen.

 While great customer service stories can be a dime a dozen if you’re looking for them, you can’t help but think that some of these tales seem especially calculated.

 It makes good business sense to treat customers well, doesn’t it?
 Big companies probably aren’t hesitant to go above and beyond for customers if they suspect it could result in free press, especially around the holidays.